usnistgov/oscal-xproc3/profile-resolution/readme.md

 RESOLVE-KITTEN-CONTROLS.xpl uses files already available in the [data](data) folder.
 It should run without modification.
 Its resulting catalog will be written in a `result` folder.

 RESOLVE-FISMA-BASELINE.xpl resolves a copy of the FISMA 'LOW' baseline, expressed in OSCAL, over its control set, using files assumed to be found in the folder [lib/oscal-content/](lib/oscal-content/).

-NB: unless you have modified the configuration, these files are not committed into Github, as a security and transparency precaution.

-Run the pipeline [setup/ACQUIRE-OSCAL-DATA.xpl](setup/ACQUIRE-OSCAL-DATA.xpl) to populate this folder.

 ### Resolving a profile (or more than one) in 'batch'